Tharindu961/ASP.NET-Core-WeatherWebAPI/README.md

-After that i decided what are data i should database in the table(columns of the table) First i have created a DB(WeatherDb) and WeatherRecord Table Columns -> Id, City, Country, Temperature, Description, Humidity, Pressure, WindSpeed, Cloudiness, LastUpdated
+After that i decided what are data i should database in the table(columns of the table) First i have created a DB(WeatherDb) and WeatherRecord Table Columns -> Id, City, Country, Temperature, Description, Humidity, Pressure, WindSpeed, Cloudiness, LastUpdated In this table city column i have indexed, because speeds up searches.

-I have added the connection string appsettings.json and installed sqlclient package to project Then i have created model class  of WeatherRecord
+I have added the connection string appsettings.json and installed System.Data.SqlClient package to project Then i have created model class  of WeatherRecord

 After that i have created the folder structuture of the project